 The Real Truth from Pluto TV Review User Comments

 Since the service is available on many different platforms and devices, there are quite a few Pluto TV review options from users.
-The average rating between Google, iTunes, and Amazon is 4.3 out of 5.0 stars.

 What users said again and again in their Pluto TV review comments is the service has many great content choices and a wonderful mix of different genres.
 They also feel it is easy to use the service and navigate the content.
 Plus, they enjoy that the platform updates content often.
 Many compare the service to basic cable and say the video quality is excellent.
 Above all, they love that it is free with no hidden costs.